 It’s a terrible thing to contemplate, that one of the wealthiest peoples on Earth can become wholly dependent upon foreign aid.
 Nauru has no farming or forestry industry, and no pastureland.
 Despite phosphates leaking into the sea, fishing still delivers some good seafood, but virtually everything else must be imported.
 This leaves the formerly wealthy Nauruans in a very tenuous position where goods are very expensive (since everything must cross those thousands of kilometres of open sea) and unemployment stands at around 90%.
 (Something like 95% of those in jobs work for the government.)

-Even without the problem of bankruptcy, Nauru would be in a desperately precarious position, facing up to not one but two environmental catastrophes: the toxic ruin of the interior of their own island, and rising sea levels that threaten the coastline.
+Even without the problem of bankruptcy, Nauru would be in a desperately precarious position, facing not one but two environmental catastrophes: the toxic ruin of the interior of their own island, and rising sea levels that threaten the coastline.

 Calamity is nothing new to Nauru.
 1878, a tribal war broke out, fuelled by imported firearms and strong drink.
 Astoundingly, on such a small island (just 21 km2), the conflict went on for ten years, ending only when Germany annexed the island, incorporating it as part of the Marshall Islands Protectorate.
 Then the Spanish Flu pandemic of 1918-20 killed between sixteen and eighteen percent of the population (reports vary).
 Every October 26th the Nauruans celebrate Angam day, remembering when in 1932 the 1,500th citizen was born, this being felt to be a bare minimum for the survival of the community.